Maritime Empires: the Phoenician Gap

 The whole point of the Renaissance was, essentially, the “rediscovery” of Greek philosophy; the arts, the science, that had been lost with the fall of Rome and the emergence of feudal values in Europe.
 Western European culture — and nations that trade their cultural roots to western Europe like the USA and Australia — likes to think it was influenced in a very linear way; Greek democracy, Roman engineering, some wars that established the backdrop of international politics, then the Renaissance mixed it all together and added in art and kicked us into modernity, where industrialization is what put the west on top of the world.

 It’s a nice, neat, linear narrative, easily understood, and even that much takes a lot of time to wrap a child’s brain around.
-It has some pretty glaring caps, though — for one thing, a lot of the Renaissance knowledge about “Greek thought” came from the Levant… which is, coincidentally enough, the birthplace of Phoenician culture and heavily influenced by the same.
+It has some pretty glaring gaps, though — for one thing, a lot of the Renaissance knowledge about “Greek thought” came from the Levant… which is, coincidentally enough, the birthplace of Phoenician culture and heavily influenced by the same.

 So maybe if the United States and Australia were maritime empires, more mercantile and less military, more of us would study Phoenicia instead of Rome — or, if not study it, come across more articles referencing it as a comparison point.